alan-turing-institute/AutSPACEs/GSoC-2021/Anoushka-Ramesh/README.md

 ### Text
 * In the enter experiences page, the text contained inside the card which tells the user what to enter needs to be darker.
-* It needs to be more concise on the landing page
+* Text needs to be more concise on the landing page
-* Some users were confusedd between the save and the upload button on the enter experiences page.
+* Some users were confused between the save and the upload button on the enter experiences page.
 Maybe one button for submitting the data could be used instead

 ### Symbols
-* In the landing page, the
+* In the landing page, the symbol for the configure card was ambiguous for the users.
+Maybe a gear icon or a wrench tool could be used for configure and a book icon could be used for how it works.
+* The stack icon on the experiences page was vague as well.

+### Accessibility Settings and Screen Reader